Last Updated on July 30, 2021

 Staying apart rather than gathering together because we love those we love.

-COVID-19 & the Rise of Zoom Funerals
+The Rise of Virtual Funerals

 In the funeral industry, we are calling it the “together alone” funeral.